simonpedrogonzalez/solar-explorer/README.md

 ## Project Overview

-"Space Mission Explorer" provides a dynamic and engaging way to learn about space exploration.
+The goal of this visualization is to provide an engaging way to learn about space exploration.
 It features two main dashboards:

 1.  **Solar System Map:** An interactive map of the solar system, displaying planets, moons, and the trajectories of various space missions.
 Users can zoom, pan, and filter missions by launch date to explore the evolution of space exploration.